Continuing Education Courses > Mobilization of Visceral Fascia: The Urinary System

 Contact Hours: 17.75

 As this course includes extensive lab work, all course attendees should come prepared to participate as both clinician and patient.
 Abdominal and Vaginal pelvic approaches to access visceral structures will be taught in labs.
 Pregnant attendees may participate in a limited capacity, bringing a model for internal labs will facilitate the best learning experience as vaginal examination and internal myofascial manual therapy prior to 32 weeks gestation is not the common standard of medical practice.
+Read more about What to Expect During Courses with Internal Lab Work.

 This continuing education seminar is targeted to physical therapists, occupational therapists, physical therapist assistants, occupational therapist assistants, registered nurses, nurse midwives, and other rehabilitation professionals.
 Content is not intended for use outside the scope of the learner's license or regulation.
 Physical therapy continuing education courses should not be taken by individuals who are not licensed or otherwise regulated, except, as they are involved in a specific plan of care.